Damien-Dufour/Dufour_et_al_2022/Fig4.c..md

 ================
 Damien, Dufour

+# Description

+How to analyse data from PLA on tissues

+# Protocol

+Adrenals were fixed in PFA 4% for 6 hours and embedded in paraffin.
+5µm sections were used according to Duolink PLA protocol.
+Pictures were taken with a Zeiss Imager M2 with enough stacks to cover all the visible *foci*.

+# Image analysis

 ## Merge stacks into one based on maximal values

 run this script in FIJI.
 It makes you choose an image, then merge the